netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
-          Select the flows tracing agent.
+          type selects the flows tracing agent.
 Possible values are "IPFIX" (default) to use the IPFIX collector, or "EBPF" to use NetObserv eBPF agent.
 When using IPFIX with OVN-Kubernetes CNI, NetObserv will configure OVN's IPFIX exporter.
 Other CNIs are not supported, they could work but require manual configuration.<br/>
           <br/>
             <i>Enum</i>: IPFIX, EBPF<br/>
             <i>Default</i>: EBPF<br/>